Lloret has a various chapels and churches that you can visit to get to know the history of the city.

-The earliest records of this church date back to 1376.
-The current building was constructed at the end of the 18th century in a neoclassical style.
-The lavish marble main altar was made in Italy.
+The earliest records of this chapel date back to 1376, but the current building was constructed at the end of the 18th century.
+The chapel was built in the neoclassical style and its main lavish altar was made in Italy.
 It houses an interesting collection of ex-votos and miniature ships.